A Day in Beirut

-I would say that the longing for peace is probably the most accurate of those descriptions; but see for yourself some of what I saw when I was in Beirut back in 2006:
+I would say that the longing for peace is probably the most accurate of those descriptions.

 What originally prompted me to write this article and share some of my photographs with you was this article about wanting to tour a war zone written by Glenn of The Military Frequent Flier weblog; and Beirut was the closest I had come to that.
 The divided city of Nicosia in Cyprus comes close, I suppose — although I had no problem with crossing the militarized border from the Greek-influenced Cyprus with the Turkish-influenced Northern Cyprus.
 I intend to post a trip report on that visit in a future article.

 Although I can understand the potential adrenaline rush, I personally would not actively seek to tour a war zone; but I also would not hesitate to visit Beirut if I had another opportunity to do so in the future.